 Two of our members are already volunteer mediators and if you think this is something you would be interested in you can find out more at https://mediationsurrey.org/become-a-mediator.

-41 people attended the August debate via Zoom on the question of whether we are giving immigrants a fair chance to start a new life in our country.
+The August debate via Zoom considered the question of whether we are giving immigrants a fair chance to start a new life in our country.

 Councillor Ayesha Azad, deputy leader of Woking Borough Council, was a child immigrant to this country.
 She believed that we have a fair immigration system in place and has found our society to be open, tolerant and dynamic.